AIRCRAFT RENTAL FAQ’S:

 What does a single lesson cost?

 That depends on several variables.
-The aircraft is $88.00 per hour dry plus applicable taxes (student assumes fuel costs), the fuel is approximately $50.40 per hour, and the instructors charge $30.00 per flight hour, so you can plan on $170-180 per hour depending on local fuel costs at the time of the flight.
+The aircraft is approximately $160 per hour wet (fuel included, based on current market fuel prices) plus applicable taxes and the instructors charge $35.00 per flight hour, so you can plan on approximately $200 per hour.

 What are the current rates to rent a Louisville Aviation aircraft for flight training?

-For primary training, our Cessna 172s are $88.00 per hour, fuel not included.
-If a non-refundable block of 10 hours is pre-purchased, the rate is $85.00 per hour, fuel not included.
-We offer UPS employees a discount.
+For primary training, our Cessna 172s are approximately $160 per hour, fuel included plus applicable taxes (price based on current market fuel prices).
+If a non-refundable block of 10 hours is pre-purchased, a discount is applied.
+We also offer UPS employees a discount.

 What will it cost to obtain a private pilot’s license?